Struct std::ptr::NonNull

 If any of the following conditions are violated, the result is Undefined Behavior:

-• Both pointers must be derived from a pointer to the same object.
+• both be derived from a pointer to the same allocated object, and the memory range between the two pointers must be in bounds of that object.
 (See below for an example.)

 • The distance between the pointers, in bytes, must be an exact multiple of the size of T.